IainDavis/iaindavis.github.io/README.md

 - **[XUnit-Viewer](https://www.npmjs.com/package/xunit-viewer)**: `10.6.1` - A tool that converts XUnit and JUnit XML test results into readable HTML reports.

 ---
+## CI/CD Workflows

+This repository uses GitHub Actions to automate various parts of the development and deployment process.
+The following workflows are in place:

+1. **Pre-Production Deployment (`preview-deploy.yml`)**:
+   - manages pre-production deployment on pull requests.
+It builds the site, runs tests, and stages reports.
+A link is provided on the PR when the preview environment is ready.

+2. **Production Deployment (`production-deploy.yml`)**:
+   - manages the production deployment process.
+It builds the static assets and deploys them to GitHub Pages.

+3. **Generate Repository Map (`generate-repository-map.yml`)**:
+   - generates a repository map for each branch.
+The map helps the code-assistant AI infer file locations and is updated on branch pushes or manual triggers.
+The map is stored in the `metadata` branch.

 ## Getting Started